amolpshinde07/StockInfoApp/README.md

 ###Codebase
 ```
-1) Import this folder in Eclipse as a existing java project
+1) Clone/download this project and import it in Eclipse as a existing java project
 2) Stock.txt should be in this folder itself
 3) Run com.stockinfo.StockDetailsExample
 4) CSV will get created in this folder itself